Lyttelton, New Zealand: 19th century

-On 24 October 1870, a fire broke out in the Queen's Hotel on London Street and had soon engulfed the main centre of Lyttelton.
+On 24 October 1870, a fire broke out in the Queen's Hotel on London Street and soon engulfed the main centre of Lyttelton.
 Prisoners of the Lyttelton Gaol were let out from their cells to help combat the flames.
-Two thirds of Lyttelton had been destroyed, with 30 businesses in all having perished in the fire, along with many private homes.
+Two thirds of Lyttelton was destroyed, with 30 businesses and many private homes burned.

-Lyttelton Timeball Station

-The Lyttelton Timeball Station was erected in 1876 and started signalling Greenwich Mean Time to ships in the harbour that year.
-It was one of the world's five working timeball stations until it was destroyed by the June 2011 Christchurch earthquake.
-The castle-like building was located high on a ridge above the port with extensive views over the harbour.
-The tower, but not the rest of the building, has been faithfully reconstructed and was once again in working order at the end of 2018.
+The Lyttelton Harbour Board was created in 1877 to be in charge of managing the harbour.

+20th century

+Modern changes in cargo shipping had a notable effect on Lyttelton.
+Before the introduction of shipping containers, goods were moved by hand from railway cars to coastal shipping with cranes and slings.
+Warehouses were needed to store wool and grain, and a large workforce of watersiders or "wharfies" needed accommodation as well as eating and drinking establishments.
+The advent of containerisation and the opening of the road tunnel in 1964 reduced both this workforce and the need for goods storage.
+Many shops and businesses, especially those catering to seamen, closed from lack of custom.

+By the late 20th century, Lyttelton's rough, working-class character changed as it became a fashionable place to live, as a suburb within easy driving distance of central Christchurch.
+Many surviving 19th century buildings were renovated, and the cafes and boutiques opened on the main street.

 2010–2011 earthquakes

 The 2010 Canterbury earthquake damaged some of Lyttelton's historic buildings, including the Timeball Station.
 There was some damage to the town's infrastructure, but the port facilities and tunnel quickly returned to operation.
-The overall quake damage was less significant than in Christchurch itself, due to the dampening effects of the solid rock that the town rests on and its moderate distance from the epicentre.
+Overall quake damage was less significant than in Christchurch itself, due to the dampening effects of the solid rock that the town rests on and its moderate distance from the epicentre.

 On 22 February 2011 a magnitude 6.3 aftershock caused much more widespread damage in Lyttelton than its predecessor due to its proximity to Lyttelton and a shallow depth of 5 km.
 Some walls of the Timeball Station collapsed and there was extensive damage to residential and commercial property, leading to the demolition of a number of high-profile heritage buildings such as the Harbour Light Theatre and the Empire Hotel.
 Many other unreinforced masonry buildings were severely damaged.